Egton Bridge: Egton Bridge Gooseberry Show

 Egton Bridge is the setting for the oldest surviving gooseberry show in the country, established in 1800.
 The show is held on the first Tuesday in August each year by the Egton Bridge Old Gooseberry Society.
+In January 2025 the show was featured in BBC's Monty Don's British Gardens.

 Egton Show

 Egton Horse and Agricultural Society runs an agricultural show each summer.
 It often features attractions such as a wrought iron and farrier display, a farmers market, show competitions for horse, cattle, sheep, goat, ferret, fur and feather classes, together with bee keeping, produce and handicraft and children's sections.
 It is one of the largest village shows in the country run by a band of voluntary helpers.

 Postgate Rally

 The annual Postgate Rally, in honour of Blessed Nicholas Postgate and the English and Welsh Martyrs of the Catholic Church, takes place each July.

 Relics of Catholic martyr Nicholas Postgate

 Egton Bridge has strong connections with Father Nicholas Postgate who was born there.
-The Roman Catholic Church of St Hedda's is located in the village.
-It contains the relics of Nicholas Postgate, a martyr executed in 1679, for continuing to practice his faith.
+St Hedda's Church, Egton Bridge, a Roman Catholic parish church, is located in the village.
+It contains the relics of Nicholas Postgate, a martyr executed in 1679, for continuing to practise his faith.

-A primary school is attached to the church.
+St Hedda's Catholic Primary School is attached to the church.